ihy9u0oojlknm/rule34xxx_data_sets/README.md

 # rule34xxx_data_sets
-An UNOFICAIL collection of scraped datasets from rule34.xxx
+An UNOFFICIAL collection of scraped datasets from rule34.xxx